druce/druce.github.io/aws.md

   0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.
   ~~~

-- Ignore the following if you don't understand it: typically I will explicitly update held-back packages and autoremove, until I see nothing left to update
+- Ignore the following if you don't understand it: typically I will explicitly update held-back packages and autoremove, until I see nothing left to update.

 - Next, download the Anaconda installer: Go to the [install page](https://www.anaconda.com/download/#linux) , right-click on the big button for the 3.7 version and copy the link address.